ReinerNippes/nextcloud/README.md

 In less than 20 minutes.

-Most of settings are recommentations from C. Rieger
+Most of the settings are recommentations from C. Rieger

 Visit his page for all details: https://www.c-rieger.de/nextcloud-13-nginx-installation-guide-for-ubuntu-18-04-lts/

 Warning: Your existing nginx/php/mariadb setup will be over written.
-Up to now I tested this only on new AWS EC2 Ubuntu, Dedian and CentOS machines.
+Up to now I tested this only on newly installed AWS EC2 Ubuntu, Dedian and CentOS machines.
 So backup of your existing configuration is a good advice.

 Requirements